 If a dog shows symptoms of heat stroke it is important to act quickly.

-- Move the dog to a cool, quiet area.
+Move the dog to a cool, quiet area

-- Actively cool the dog using cold water, such as a bucket and sponge or shower.
+Actively cool the dog using cold water, such as a bucket and sponge or shower

-- Do not submerge the dog’s head in water to prevent aspiration pneumonia.
+Do not submerge the dog’s head in water as this can cause aspiration pneumonia

-- Take the dog’s rectal temperature every five minutes, if it is safe to do so, until the temperature is below 39.5°C (103°F).
-Normal body temperature is around 37.8°C (100°F).
+Take the dog’s rectal temperature every five minutes, if it is safe to do so, until the temperature is below 39.5°C (103°F).
+Normal body temperature is around 37.8°C (100°F)

 Under the Animal Welfare Act 2006 it is considered a criminal offence for an owner to leave their dog in a hot car.
 If you find a dog trapped in a car try to contact the owner first, and then call 999 to alert the police.
-In an emergency situation, safely break the window, remove the dog and follow the steps above.
+In an emergency situation, safely break the window, remove the dog and follow the steps above

-- After a mild episode of heat stroke you should seek advice from a veterinarian to ensure that your dog has no additional complications.
+After a mild episode of heat stroke you should seek advice from a veterinarian to ensure that your dog has no additional complications

-Treatment of heat stroke
+Veterinary treatment of heat stroke

 Whole body cooling is the focus of treatment for heat stroke.
-Intravenous fluid therapy may also be needed to treat the symptoms of shock and electrolyte imbalances.
+Intravenous fluid therapy may also be needed to treat symptoms of shock and electrolyte imbalances.
 Blood tests are used to evaluate internal organ function.
 Dogs that have had heat stroke may need to stay in intensive care for several days until they have stabilised and normal organ function has resumed.

 When to see your physical vet

-- In severe cases of heat stroke, rapid veterinary treatment is required - every minute counts!
+In severe cases of heat stroke, rapid veterinary treatment is required - every minute counts!

 Book a video appointment to have a chat with one of our vets.